TeachersFirst's Critical Thinking

 This site includes advertising.

-In the ClassroomUse your projector and interactive whiteboard to show your students the directions for getting points by selecting the correct clues and solving the mystery.
+In the ClassroomUse your projector or interactive whiteboard to show your students the directions for getting points by selecting the correct clues and solving the mystery.
 To begin with, as a class, read a mystery and discuss what the clues might be and whether they implicate or exonerate each suspect.
 Once the students have volunteered their ideas for which sentences are clues, submit them to see the score.
 The program will highlight the answers you should have had, if you got any wrong.
 Model for your students a discussion about why those are the correct answers and why the ones they submitted weren't.
 Eventually they can have this discussion by themselves in small groups.
 Those of you with multiple classes will want to create a league for each class.

 Eventually you can have small groups of students compete against each other by creating leagues.
 Have your students come to consensus about the clue sentences and who the real perpetrator is by voting using Tricider, reviewed here, or Vevox, reviewed here.